 Individual channels will have their individual preference on how exactly you use them day-to-day.
 But these basics apply to pretty much anything and will stand you in good stead for your new social media adventure.

-1. Write yourself
+1. Write yourself a really great bio

 Approach your social media bio like a 30-second job interview: Be friendly, briefly say what you do, explain how that benefits them, and throw in an extra dash of sparkling personality.